warkrismagic/mcp-ui-fork_research/docs/src/guide/protocol-details.md

 ## Communication (Client <-> Iframe)

-For `ui://` resources, where you control the HTML, you can use `window.parent.postMessage` to send data or actions from the iframe back to the host client application.
+For `ui://` or `ui-app://` resources, you can use `window.parent.postMessage` to send data or actions from the iframe back to the host client application.
 The client application should set up an event listener for `message` events.

 **Iframe Script Example:**